Coronavirus: Newsom labels California's economic crisis a 'pandemic-induced recession' announces economic recovery advisory group

 "We are now in a pandemic-induced recession here in the state of California," Newsom said during his daily press conference.
 "We have to begin to work through each and every sector of our economy to put together tangible actionable ideas for short-term, medium- and long-term economic recovery."

+The unemployment rate in the nation's most populous state is now at 5.3% -- the largest rate increase on record since 1976, when state officials began using the current formula for tracking job losses.

+That number "masks the reality of the where the real unemployment is today," Newsom said, as it does not reflect factors such as under-employed or gig economy workers.

-The governor also announced the creation of an economic recovery advisory group that includes four former California governors: Pete Wilson, Arnold Schwarzenegger, Gray Davis and Newsom's predecessor Jerry Brown.
+To help California recover from the recession, Newsom also announced the creation of the Governor's Task Force on Business and Jobs Recovery, which includes four former California governors: Pete Wilson, Arnold Schwarzenegger, Gray Davis and Newsom's predecessor Jerry Brown.

+"We are the most diverse and the largest state in the union," Newsom said.
+"We recognize our unique responsibility as Californians to do our fair share and lead the way in terms of job creation."

-Billionaire philanthropist Tom Steyer will co-chair the task force.
-The advisory panel will include over 80 members, including Disney Executive Chairman and Chairman of the Board Bob Iger, Apple CEO Tim Cook and former Chair of the Federal Reserve Janet Yellen.
+Billionaire philanthropist Tom Steyer will co-chair the economic recovery task force.
+The advisory panel includes over 80 members, including Disney Executive Chairman and Chairman of the Board Bob Iger, Apple CEO Tim Cook and former Chair of the Federal Reserve Janet Yellen.

 "We will try to come up with a recovery plan that is worthy of California's past and pushes us to a better future, and remedies some of the injustice which this COVID-19 pandemic has revealed in our society," Steyer said.